Paint Furniture Black – Everything You Need to Know

 The biggest problem though, and this was just user error… but there were a lot of specks of dried paint on the top.

-The top had lots of specks of dried paint, giving it a textured feel.
+Dresser top had lots of specks of dried paint

 Once the texture was all gone, I painted another coat on the top.